Man in the Iron Mask: Eustache Dauger de Cavoye

 In his letter to Saint-Mars announcing the imminent arrival of the prisoner who would become the Man in the Iron Mask, Louvois gave his name as "Eustache Dauger".
 Historically, this was deemed to be a prison pseudonym, and a succession of historians therefore attempted to find out the prisoner's real identity.
 Among them, Maurice Duvivier (1932) wondered if, instead, "Eustache Dauger" might not be the real name of a person whose life and history could be traced; he therefore combed the archives for surnames such as Dauger, Daugers, d'Auger, d'Oger, d'Ogiers and similar forms.
 He discovered the family of François d'Oger de Cavoye, a captain of Cardinal Richelieu's guard of musketeers, who was married to Marie de Sérignan, a lady-in-waiting at the court of Louis XIV's mother, Queen Anne of Austria.
 François and Marie had 11 children, of whom six boys and three girls survived into adulthood.

 Their third son was named Eustache, who signed his name as "Eustache Dauger de Cavoye".
 He was born on 30 August 1637 and baptised on 18 February 1639.
+(Note: After Duvivier's publication, two further theories emerged about Eustache Dauger de Cavoye's parentage, both proposing he was a half-brother of Louis XIV.
+In 1954, Rupert Furneaux had him as a son of Louis XIII and Marie de Sérignan.
+Twenty years later, Marie-Madeleine Mast suggested he was a son of Anne of Austria and François d'Oger de Cavoye, an idea echoed by Harry Thompson.)
 When his father and two eldest brothers were killed in battle, Eustache became the nominal head of the family.
 In his 1932 book, Duvivier published evidence that this man had been involved in scandalous and embarrassing events, first in 1659, then again in 1665, and speculated that he had also been linked with l'Affaire des Poisons.

 Disgrace

+In April 1659, Eustache Dauger de Cavoye and others (Note: The other participants at the party in Roissy-en-Brie were:

+Armand de Gramont, Count of Guiche;

+Philippe Jules Mancini, Duke of Nevers (Cardinal Mazarin's nephew and heir);